Kealan94/FootballCA/README.md

 Start up process: If a user is working on a college computer they must start up command line then type mongod --dbpath="C:\Users\DNumber\Desktop\data"

 there username then data.
-They must have a folder called data saved on the database.
+They must have a folder called data saved on the desktop.

 Then the user must start up mongo on robo3T.